LearningWithMerritt/Classroom-Notes/Internet/Client-Server-Model.md

 # `Internet Communication`
-> [**Internet:**] shortened form of inter network.
+> [**Internet**] shortened form of inter network.
 Inter from latin inter- meaning between.
 The internet is a vast network of interconnected computer networks that spans the globe.
 It allows communication and data exchange between devices (computers, smartphones, tablets, etc.) anywhere in the world.

 > Internet access is provided by an [**Internet Service Provider (ISP)**].